Æ: English

 In English, use of the ligature varies between different places and contexts, but it is fairly rare.
 In modern typography, if technological limitations make the use of æ difficult (such as in use of typewriters, telegraphs, or ASCII), the digraph ae is often used instead.

-In Old English, æ represented a sound between a and e, very much like the short a of cat in many dialects of Modern English.
-If long vowels are distinguished from short vowels, the long version //æː// is marked with a macron (ǣ) or, less commonly, an acute (ǽ).
+In Old English, æ represented a sound between a and e, like the short a of cat in General American English.

-In the United States, the issue of the ligature is sidestepped in many cases by use of a simplified spelling with "e", as happened with œ as well; thus medieval is more commonly used than mediaeval in American English.
-Usage of the ae diphthong, however, may vary.
-For example medieval is now more common than mediaeval (and the now old-fashioned mediæval), even in the United Kingdom.
+In Modern English, usage of the ligature is often made unnecessary by the use of a shortened spelling with "e", as happened with œ as well; thus medieval is now the more common spelling than mediaeval (or the now rare mediæval).
+This process has occurred more consistently in American English, but can be found in other varieties of English as well.
+For example, the spelling as medieval is also the most prominent in the United Kingdom.

 French

 In the modern French alphabet, æ (called e-dans-l'a, 'e in the a') is used to spell Latin and Greek borrowings like curriculum vitæ, et cætera, ex æquo, tænia, and the first name Lætitia.
 It is mentioned in the name of Serge Gainsbourg's song Elaeudanla Téïtéïa, a reading of the French spelling of the name Lætitia: "L, A, E dans l'A, T, I, T, I, A."